 Now, drain the vegetable-brine mixture, reserving the brine in a separate bowl.
 Add the seasoning mixture to the drained vegetables.
 Stir until well combined.

 Stuff the vegetable mixture into a jar.
 Make sure it is completely submerged in the liquid.
 You may need to add some of the reserved brine to top it off.
 Make sure it is completely covered, or the uncovered veggies could grow mold.
 Cover the jar with a lid or with cheesecloth.

 Leave the jar on the counter at room temperature for about a week.
 Taste it every couple of days.
 Temperature influences the fermentation process, so if your kitchen is especially hot or cold, the kimchi may be ready before or after the week is over.

 If the vegetables rise above the brine, push them back down or add more brine.

 When it is ready to eat, store it in the fridge!
 This is the final product.

 As you can see, my kimchi is not the typical red colour.
 I think this is because I used fresh peppers instead of paste.
 If you want yours to have that characteristic red tinge, I’m guessing that hot pepper paste would do the trick.

 I mostly snack on it when I’m bored or add it to bowls of rice with hard boiled eggs.
 You can also add it to veggie dogs or make kimchi soup.
-I haven’t actually tried kimchi soup but it sounds tasty, so if anyone knows of a good recipe please let me know!
+I haven’t actually tried kimchi soup, but it sounds tasty.
+If anyone knows of a good recipe please let me know!